Conflux-Chain/conflux-documentation/docs/general/protocols/defi/uniswap-v2.md

 Uniswap V2 laid the groundwork for further innovations in the DeFi space.
 Its improvements over V1 demonstrated the rapid evolution of decentralized exchange protocols.
 The introduction of a potential protocol fee (currently set to 0) also opened discussions about sustainable funding for decentralized protocols.

-## Conclusion

-Uniswap V2 represents a significant step forward in the development of decentralized exchanges.
-By addressing limitations of V1 and introducing new features, it has further solidified Uniswap's position as a leading DEX protocol in the Ethereum ecosystem.

 ## Developer Resources and Related Links

 For developers looking to interact with or build on Uniswap V2, the following resources are available: